jellyfin/jellyfin-media-player/README.md

 ## Building on Linux

+Plex Media Player officially requires Qt 5.9.5.
+Our users have indicated that Qt 5.10 also builds correctly.
+Qt 5.11 is _incompatible_ and should be avoided.
+Please consider building PMP within a dedicated VM or Docker container if your system has a Qt version installed newer than 5.9.5.
+Downgrading a system Qt will cause issues in other applications depending on a newer Qt version.

 These instructions are for Ubuntu 16.04 LTS.
 They were tested on a fresh install without extra options and with auto-updates applied.

 First, some preparations: